 The Doctor: “Well, even a nervous Time Lord must appear to act with confidence at all times!”

-The stories were a seasons worth told in flash back during the Doctor’s trial The Mysterious Planet, Mindwarp, Terror of the Vervoids & The Ultimate Foe.
+The stories were a seasons worth – told in flashback, during the Doctor’s trial The Mysterious Planet, Mindwarp, Terror of the Vervoids & The Ultimate Foe.

-Real life Who villain Michael Grade stepped in again and Baker was fired from the role (another first forWho).
+Real life Doctor Who villain – Michael Grade, stepped in again; and this time Baker was fired from the role (another first for Doctor Who).
 The show was spared the axe and given one last throw of the dice, with a different Doctor in the role.

-As for Baker himself, he was creating an interesting anti-hero portrayal of the Doctor, different to previous incarnations.
+As for Baker himself, he was creating an interesting amd memorab leanti-hero portrayal of the Doctor, different to previous incarnations.

-Timothy Dalton did something similar with his portrayal of James Bond.
-It would be well into the 90’s before anti-heroes would gain favour with fans.
+Timothy Dalton did something similar with his portrayal of James Bond in the late 1980’s.
+It would be well into the 90’s before ‘anti-hero’ heroes would gain favour with fans.

 Season Twenty-One- 1984

-The Twin Dilemma🔴⚪⚪⚪⚪
+The Twin Dilemma🔵⚪⚪⚪⚪